Create a Plan for Hanging Christmas Lights On Your Gutters

 C7 or C9 light bulbs and icicle lights are the most popular Christmas lights for hanging across gutters and roof overhangs.
 C7 bulbs are the classic Christmas light size and a favorite among Christmas enthusiasts while C9 bulbs are slightly larger, perfect for creating bold, high impact lighting that can be seen from longer distances.

 Which Light Clip is Best?

 Vertical or horizontal?
 When installing Christmas lights on gutters, some clips will allow bulbs to face either direction while others can only provide one hanging option.
-After you determine which direction your lights will hang, use the chart to the right to decide which light clip is will work best for your lights.
+After you determine which direction your lights will hang, use the information provided below to decide which Christmas light clip will work best for your project.